PyCav/server/server_setup_guide.md

 	rm configure_apache.py
 	```

-	Now we need to format your server's public IP address so that it is laid out how apache expects, we can use the website http://icanhazip.com to determine your server's IP address.
+	Now you need to format your server's public IP address so that it is laid out in the format that Apache expects, you can use the website http://icanhazip.com to determine your server's IP address.
 Run the following
-	commands to do this making sure you replace [domain] with your server's domain name (in the format example.com) in the final command.
+	commands to do this making sure you replace **[domain]** with your server's domain name (in the format example.com) in the final command.

 	```bash
 	ipformatted=$(echo "$(curl http://icanhazip.com)" | sed -s 's/[.]/''\\.''/g')